Super-healthy and utterly delicious kale salad with smoky roasted chickpeas and a lemony Parmesan dressing. Get your greens on!

 - Kosher salt

 - 5 tablespoons extra-virgin olive oil

-- 1 small garlic clove, smashed and chopped
+- 1 small garlic clove, grated or finely chopped

-- 1/2 cup freshly grated Parmesan cheese plus a small wedge for serving
+- 1/4 cup freshly grated Parmesan, Asiago or Pecorino Romano, plus a small wedge for serving

 - 1/2 teaspoon Aleppo pepper or 1/4 teaspoon crushed red pepper flakes